 Core period: Blocks 1 & 2

 During this period you get an in-depth insight into urban theories, policies and trends worldwide.
 This is offered in the form lectures and workshops on real world urban issues, urban governance and policy-making and the financial and economic aspect of tackling those.
 The course is divided into core modules and intermediary periods leading to a specialization period of 6 different areas of urban expertise.
 It will study cities from different multidisciplinary thematic perspectives such as “Complex City”, “Spatial City”, “Sustainable City”, “Green City”, “Livable City”, “Informal City” and “Competitive City”.

 The specialisation period allows participants to gain an enhanced understanding of a certain aspect of urban management and development depending on their academic and professional orientation and interests.
 It combines lectures and participatory methodologies such as workshops, simulations games, seminars and group work and it is designed to emphasize the link between theory and practice.
 There are 6 different specialisation tracks available:

 Urban Strategies and Planning (USP) - 15 ECTS

 Urban Environment and Climate Change (URBEC) - 15 ECTS

-Managing and Financing Urban Infrastructure (MIGC) - 15 ECTS
+Managing Infrastructure for Green Cities (MIGC) - 15 ECTS

 Urban Land Governance (ULG) - 15 ECTS